What Weight Fly Rod For Trout: What Do Guides Recommend

 When nymphing, you are also often mending, especially when indicator nymphing.
 To cast, mend, and fish with an indicator well, a heaver line and heaver rod are required.

-I personally indicator nymph fish with a 9 foot 4 weight, but many anglers will find that a 5 weight or 6 weight will be easier.
+I indicator nymph fished with a nine-foot four-weight rod for over 20 years, but many anglers will find that a five-weight or six-weight will be easier.
 Click the link to see where I discuss best rods and how to indicator nymph well.

 What Weight Fly Rod for New Anglers?